Hatteras people

-The Hatteras Indians were a tribe of Native Americans in the United States who lived in the North Carolina Outer Banks.
+The Hatteras were a tribe of Native Americans in the United States who lived in the North Carolina Outer Banks.
 They inhabited a village on what is now called Hatteras Island called Croatoan.

 Name

 The name Hatteras was first used by the English explorer John Lawson.
-Lawson was writing a book where he mentioned the Hatteras Indians for the first time.
+Lawson was writing a book where he mentioned the Hatteras for the first time.
 Although the meaning of Hatteras is unknown, the people from that island were known as "the people of shallow water".
 John Lawson believed that they may have been the Croatans.

 History

 The Hatteras first had contact with English settlers, notably John White, in 1587, and were gone by the mid-18th century.

 In 1701, their population was estimated to be 80 people.
-During the 1711 Tuscarora War, the Hatteras Indians sided with the colonists and fought against the Tuscarora tribe and their allies for the colonists.
+During the 1711 Tuscarora War, the Hatteras sided with the colonists and fought against the Tuscarora and their allies for the colonists.
 This cost them heavily and many were driven from their lands by enemy tribes.

-Some descendants of the Hatteras Indians may be part of the Lumbee Indians.
+Some descendants of the Hatteras may be part of the Lumbee community.

 Language

-The Hatteras Indians spoke a language in the Algonquian language family.
+The Hatteras spoke a language in the Algonquian language family.